RazvanML/virtual-scrolling-tree/README.md

 * ***[Function]* onDataFetch:** Called when there's a need for data.
 * ***[String]* scrollbarClass:** Optional scrollbar CSS class if you have a custom scrollbar.
 * ***[Boolean]* smoothScrolling:** Optional, if enabled, smoothly scrolls to look more native instead of shifting rows.
 Might not be suitable when using asynchronous onDataFetch.
+* ***[String]* diffMode:** Optional, by default is set to "hard" which wipes all rows and re-renders them.
+If set to "soft" where it will check which elements are updating.
+Those elements are not removed, but you must update them yourself.

 ## onItemRender